apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 #### Listeners

 Client libraries can provide their own listener implementations for consumers.
-The [Java client](../../applications/JavaClient), for example, provides a {% javadoc MesssageListener client org.apache.pulsar.client.api.MessageListener %} interface.
+The [Java client](../../clients/Java), for example, provides a {% javadoc MesssageListener client com.yahoo.pulsar.client.api.MessageListener %} interface.
 In this interface, the `received` method is called whenever a new message is received.

 ### Topics